Enome/jungles/README.md

 In this repo you find the building blocks to create a CMS.
 This is meant for developers that know Node.js and Express.js.
 Knowing angular.js helps to customize the backend admin panel.

+## Want to help out?

+If you want to help out you can mostly find me in #jungles on freenode (ping pickels) or create an issue here on Github.

 ## Modules

 - Rest: This is an Express.js application you can mount which gives you a rest API for your front-end.